Mariosunny/validate-declarative/README.md

 };

 let result2 = verify(bankAccountSchema, bankAccount2);
-/* returns false, for the following reasons:
+/* returns false, since:
-     1. 'active' property is missing
+     - 'active' property is missing
-     2. accountHolder is not a string
+     - accountHolder is not a string
-     3. balance.savings is not a number
+     - balance.savings is not a number
  */
 ```